seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Dear, trouble not yourself: the morn is cold.

 **CRESSIDA**
-Then, sweet my lord, I’ll call mine uncle down;
+Then, sweet my lord, I'll call mine uncle down;
 He shall unbolt the gates.

 **TROILUS**
 Trouble him not;
 To bed, to bed: sleep kill those pretty eyes,
 And give as soft attachment to thy senses
-As infants’ empty of all thought!
+As infants' empty of all thought!

 **CRESSIDA**
 Good morrow, then.